 FIX: The best way to rid your survey of leading questions is to get a fresh set of eyes on your survey.
 If you can’t bring in another company, have another team in your company or friends take your survey.
 Have your testers mark any areas where that they felt pushed in some way.
 By the way, occasionally, there is a kind of leading sentiment that’s useful, and that’s an indication that says ‘we think we can improve.’
 You’re assuming you could improve, but that’s probably a realistic perspective to have.

-Categories: Customer Surveys
+Categories: Customer Satisfaction Surveys

 E-book cover